-Fellows also will have a longitudinal continuity clinic embedded within the Wake Forest Baptist Comprehensive Cancer Center and a longitudinal experience in home hospice through Mountain Valley Hospice.
+Fellows also will have a longitudinal continuity clinic embedded within the Wake Forest Baptist Health Comprehensive Cancer Center and a longitudinal experience in home hospice through Mountain Valley Hospice and Palliative Care.

-Wake Forest Baptist Medical Center is a 831-bed general medical and surgical facility with 38,555 admissions in the most recent year reported.
-It is the largest employer in Forsyth County with more than 13,440 employees and a total of 198 buildings on 428 acres.
+Wake Forest Baptist Medical Center has 1,535 licensed beds system-wide and 885-beds on the main campus, which includes level 1 trauma center, Brenner Children’s hospital, and Comprehensive Cancer Center with 60,023 admissions in the most recent year reported.
+It is the largest employer in Forsyth County with more than 19,000 employees system-wide.
 The fellow will participate in a consult service that receives over 1200 consults per year.
 The fellow will develop skills in consultative palliative care, symptom management, communication, inter-disciplinary care, transition management and end-of-life care.
-The consult service consists of a staff of attending physicians, advance practice nurses, a social worker, and a chaplain.
+The consult service consists of a staff of faculty physicians, nurse practitioners, physician assistants, supportive care nurses, social workers, chaplains, and pharmacists.

 RADIATION ONCOLOGY ROTATION (2 WEEKS)

 Fellows will spend 2 weeks rotating in radiation oncology.
-The goal of this rotation is so that fellows will have exposure to learn basic concepts and practices of radiotherapy and understand the common side effects along with the role of radiation on pain management.
+The goal of this rotation is to provide fellows with opportunity to learn basic concepts and practices of radiotherapy and understand the common side effects along with the role of radiation on pain management.

 ONCOLOGY AND PALLIATIVE NEUROLOGY ROTATION (2 WEEKS)

 Fellows will spend 2 weeks rotating in a variety of outpatient clinics to gain better knowledge of common side effects/adverse effects related to treatment of common oncological cancers along with a variety of neurological conditions.
-Fellows with rotate in the muscular dystrophy clinic, the ALS clinic, the Huntington’s disease, Multiple Sclerosis, Parkinson’s disease clinic, and a variety of different oncological clinic (e.g. lung cancer, breast cancer, GI cancers, etc).
+Fellows with rotate in the muscular dystrophy clinic; the ALS clinic; the Huntington’s disease, Multiple Sclerosis, and Parkinson’s disease clinic; and a variety of different oncological clinics (e.g. lung cancer, breast cancer, GI cancers, etc).

-Fellow will also rotate in Addiction Medicine ,where they will gain exposure to Suboxone (Buprenorphine) clinic, gain a better understanding of Addiction and Substance Use Disorders, and learn what resources are available for patients with substance use disorders.
+Fellows will also rotate in Addiction Medicine where they will gain exposure to Suboxone (Buprenorphine) clinic, gain a better understanding of Addiction and Substance Use Disorders, and learn what resources are available for patients with substance use disorders.

-Forsyth Medical Center is a 921-bed hospital, the largest hospital in the Novant Health system.
+Novant Health is a not-for-profit integrated system of 15 medical centers with 2,683 beds system-wide.
+Forsyth Medical Center is a 901-bed hospital, the largest hospital in the Novant Health system which also includes locations in Clemmons, Thomasville, and Kernersville.
 The consult team was started in 2004 and sees over 2000 new consults per year and on average sees 30 inpatient palliative care encounters per day.
-There are also approximately 200 outpatient new referrals per year to Oncology Supportive Care Clinic.
-The interdisciplinary team consists of 3 physicians, 5 advanced practice providers, social worker, chaplain, case manager, pharmacist and clinical dietitian.
-Novant Health Forsyth Medical center was the first hospital in NC to achieve Advanced Certification in Palliative Care through Joint Commission and is also a Charter member Global Palliative Care Quality Alliance.
+There is also an Oncology Supportive Care Clinic.
+The interdisciplinary team consists of 3 physicians, 5 advanced practice providers, social worker, chaplain, and case manager.
+Novant Health Forsyth Medical Center was the first hospital in NC to achieve Advanced Certification in Palliative Care through Joint Commission and is also a Charter member Global Palliative Care Quality Alliance.
 The fellow will develop skills in consultative palliative care, symptom management, communication, inter-disciplinary care, transition management and end-of-life care.

-HPCC is a large, not-for-profit, Medicare-certified, hospice with an average daily census of 500+ patients.
+Trellis is a large, not-for-profit, Medicare-certified, hospice with an average daily census of 500+ patients.
 It has a 40-bed inpatient facility that provides acute and residential care to hospice patients.
-The fellow will be responsible for rounding on patients’ daily, attending IDT meetings and participating in family discussions to provide high-quality patient care.
+The fellow will gain extensive knowledge about the hospice medical director role, be responsible for rounding on patients daily, attending IDT meetings and participating in family discussions to provide high-quality patient care.